Melissa McCarthy Returns To ‘SNL’ As Sean Spicer, Shows Off Ivanka-Brand Heels

 — Bruno Amato (@BrunoAmato_1) February 8, 2017

 “You got Barbie coming in — nice American girl coming in from a dream vacation,” McCarthy said.
 “We know she’s okay because she’s blonde.
 So she gets in.
-That’s easy. ”
+That’s easy.”

 “Now who’s next?
 Uh-oh — Moana,” she said.